Frequently Asked Questions

 2. Follow-up Visits

-Subsequent visits are usually 30-45 minutes long and run on time.
+Subsequent visits are scheduled for 50 minutes and run on time.
+You will typically have the needles in for 20-35 minutes, depending on how your body responds to them.
 If you have a new injury or condition occur, please call the office ahead of time to schedule a longer visit.

 3. Re-exams

-Re-examination will occur roughly every 10-12 visits to document your progress to determine how you are responding to care.
-Re-exams are usually 15-30 minutes long in addition to treatment and include a brief history and follow-up exam followed by treatment.
+Re-examination will happen as needed to document your progress to determine how you are responding to care or if you have an accident or injury.
+They are usually 30 minutes long and include a brief history and follow-up exam followed by treatment.